chapinhall/empec/README.md

 CPS collects information about each member of surveyed households on a monthly basis, providing recent information, only 1-2 months lagged.
 However, CPS does not provide information at a geographically granular level.
 CPS is used to build statistical relationships between household socioeconomic status baseline year and CCAP eligibility as of its most recent available data, which is applied to estimate Census-tract level CCAP eligibility as of the most recent month of CPS data.

-The CPS data were downloaded interactively from the [IPUMS CPS](https://cps.ipums.org/cps/) (originally "Integrated Public Use Microdata Series") website.
-Annual Supplementary Economic Characteristics (ASEC) data and Basic Monthly Data were pulled for 2019 and all months forward for the current exercise, and for both 2007-2009 for the sake of validating our method using data from throughout the Great Recession.
+Basic Monthly Data were pulled for 2019 and all months forward for the current exercise, and for 2007-2009 for the sake of validating our method using data from throughout the Great Recession.

-Before making selections of variables, it is necessary within Sample Selections to select the "Cross Sectional" option.
-This makes it possible to download the Basic Monthly Files which have a more complex longitudinal structure than the Annual Social and Economic Supplement (ASEC) sample.
-See [this article](https://www.census.gov/topics/population/foreign-born/guidance/cps-guidance/cps-vs-asec.html) for a comparison of the general CPS versus ASEC samples.
-This selection must be made before selecting variables.
-Otherwise the existing selections will be lost.

 The following fields were pulled: